Fouad-sys/CS-Projects/README.md

 (Arguments are separated by a space).

 Digit Recognition (October 2018): Worked solely on my first coding project (on Java) that recognizes digits from a test dataset by using the Machine Learning K-Nearest-Neighbors approach with the MNIST dataset as training data.

+Alice in Wonderland Escape Game (February-June 2023): An Alice in Wonderland-themed virtual reality escape game designed alongside two EPFL students using C# on Unity.
+This game allows players to explore several unusual rooms, find clues to unlock doors, and complete puzzles in order to navigate their way into Wonderland.